opencog/atomspace/opencog/query/README.md

    callbacks that can accept or reject a Node or Link match, a callback that is called before a Link match is even started, a callback to accept or reject a single grounded clause, etc. See the file `PatternMatchCallback.h` for details.
-The `DefaultPatternMatchCB` provides a very reasonable set of default callbacks that work in "the expected way"; there are a handful of other special-purpose callbacks to solve various problems.
+The various `Mixin` classes provide a very reasonable set of default callbacks that work in "the expected way"; there are a handful of other special-purpose callbacks to solve various problems.